jaykape/machine-learning-experiment/README.md

 <br clear="left"/>

-above is an image from using my
+Above: depth map generated using OpenVINO Monodepth from an image taken by me.
 ## List

 ### hands-on-ml